-Based in Northern Ireland, Christine’s career started in the financial sector following her graduation from Queens University Belfast where she studied Economics.
-Christine remained in the world of corporate banking for 8 years before taking up the role of Managing Director of her family’s business Lawell Asphalt Roofing, which has been operating in the construction sector since 1969.
-With 17 years experience in the commercial roofing industry, she successfully steered the company between 2007 and 2015 when there was a significant downturn in the construction industry.
+Based in Northern Ireland, Christine’s career started in the financial sector following her graduation from Queens University Belfast where she studied Business and Economics.
+She remained in the world of corporate banking for 8 years before taking up the role of Managing Director of her family’s business Lawell Asphalt Roofing, which has been operating in the construction sector since 1969.
+With 17 years experience in the commercial roofing industry and having successfully steered the company between 2007 and 2015 when there was a significant downturn in the construction industry, Christine had already proved to be a significant asset to the business.

 The economic downturn following the financial crisis of 2007 was the catalyst for this new idea as it hit the construction industry in Northern Ireland worse than any other geographical region in the UK.
 This period of forced change led to difficult cost cutting measures for their roofing company and the need to look for new opportunities to diversify and grow became apparent.
 Christine explained how she felt more driven than ever to use her knowledge and understanding of the sector to identify new energy efficient products and technology that also enhanced the purpose of roofs.
 Looking to break tradition, she quickly began to think outside the box and reached out to collaborate with academic and industry partners to ensure that her innovation would become a reality.